-As an employer, understanding the nuances of each interview format is crucial.
-Choosing the right interview type can significantly impact your ability to find the best fit candidate for the role and your organisation.
-Which interview format works best for distinct roles?
+As an employer, understanding the nuances of different interview formats is crucial.
+The type of interview you choose can directly impact your ability to identify the best-fit candidate for your role and organisation.
+Here’s a breakdown of the most common interview types and when to use them.

 Pros: